 My interest in aikido began while I was living in Japan; I spent three years in Tsukuba after getting my Ph.D., continuing my research into bacterial motility.
 I greatly enjoyed my time there, and it was in many ways a defining period in my life.
 I highly recommend that you visit Japan if you get the chance.
 It's a wonderful country, very friendly and accommodating, and at the same time indescribably foreign.

 One of my interests is in nanotechnology, the rapidly-developing ability to manipulate matter at the atomic level; this technology promises to fundamentally alter every aspect of life on Earth.
 Truly mind-blowing stuff.
 Nanotechnology was first described by K. Eric Drexler, in his book Engines of Creation (now freely available from that site).
-Although it's now 20 years old, I highly recommend Engines for an awesome (and yes, I know the proper meaning of the word) introduction to the future.
+Although it's now over 30 years old, I highly recommend Engines for an awesome (and yes, I know the proper meaning of the word) introduction to the future.

 The Foresight Institute is an organization of people dedicated to the development of all aspects of this technology, and their website is a good place to start if you're interested in learning more about it.